 On December 10, 1968, Bullock joined the Marine Corps.
-Despite being 14 at the time, Bullock enlisted in the Corps by claiming that he was 18.
+Despite being fourteen at the time, Bullock enlisted in the Corps by claiming that he was eighteen.
 At a time when many young men were avoiding the draft and military service in Vietnam, Bullock altered his birth certificate claiming that he was born on December 21, 1949, instead of December 21, 1953 in order to join the Marines.

-Bullock was sent to Marine boot camp at Paris Island, South Carolina and completed his basic training there on December 10, 1968, eleven days before his 15th birthday.
+Bullock was sent to Marine boot camp at Paris Island, South Carolina and completed his basic training there on December 10, 1968, eleven days before his fifteen birthday.
 He arrived in Vietnam on May 8, 1969 and was stationed at An Hoa Combat Base in Quang Nam Province.
 Bullock was assigned as a rifleman to Fox Company, Second Battalion, Fifth Marine Regiment.

 On June 7, 1969, Bullock was killed by a surprise attack by the North Vietnamese Army during the night.
 Originally assigned cleaning duties that night at the base, Bullock was reassigned to take over an injured Marine’s assignment, guarding a Delta Airship.
 Bullock and other Marines were on guard that night when the Northern Vietnamese Army attacked the base.
 Bullock was hit by several rounds of enemy fire and was instantly killed.
 Three other Marines were also killed during the attack.